Merkoba/Hue/configuration.md

 "max_num_newlines"
 >Maximum amount of newlines allowed per message.

-"draw_coords_max_length"
->Maximum string length for the draw coordinate arrays.

-"draw_coords_max_array_length"
->Maximum array length for each of the draw coordinate arrays.

 "image_change_cooldown"
 >How much it should wait in milliseconds before images can be changed again after last change.